ClementTsang/bottom/README.md

 ### Command line options

-- `-h`, `--help` to show the help screen and exit (basically has all of the below CLI option info).
+- `-h`, `--help` shows the help screen and exits.

-- `-a`, `--avgcpu` enables showing the average CPU usage on rustop.
+- `-a`, `--avgcpu` enables also showing the average CPU usage in addition to per-core CPU usage.

 - `-m`, `--dot-marker` uses a dot marker instead of the default braille marker.
-This is useful for things like Powershell which display braille markers incorrectly.

 - `-c`, `--celsius` displays the temperature type in Celsius.
 This is the default.

 - `-f`, `--fahrenheit` displays the temperature type in Fahrenheit.
-This is the default.

 - `-k`, `--kelvin` displays the temperature type in Kelvin.
-This is the default.

 - `-v`, `--version` displays the version number and exits.

 - `-d`, `--debug` enables debug logging.

 - `-r <RATE>`, `--rate <RATE>` will set the refresh rate in _milliseconds_.
 Pick a range from 250ms to `UINT_MAX`.
-Defaults to 1000ms, and higher values may take more resources due to more frequent polling of data, and may be less accurate in some circumstances.
+Defaults to 1000ms, and lower values may take more resources due to more frequent polling of data, and may be less accurate in some circumstances.

 ### Keybinds